Here are some emails we receive weekly regarding Black Screen of Death, does this sound familiar to you?…

 ” I updated Windows 10 and now all I get when I boot my computer is a black screen, plz help? “

-In case you’re confronted with dark screen issues in Windows 10, there are in most cases two distinct situations.
-The first is that you can sign in to your PC and don’t get any display other than blank or a black screen, the other is at the point at which you can’t even sign in to the PC, Laptop or Windows Tablet and see a dark screen yet it is on and you can hear it running.
+In case you’re confronted with black screen issues in Windows 10, there are in most cases two distinct situations.
+The first is that you can sign in to your PC and don’t get any display other than blank or a black screen.

 Option 1.
 Dark or Black screen after signing into Windows 10 PC with No Display